mpokorny/vysmaw/README.md

 data products to wcbe processes may change with every WIDAR reconfiguration according to the number of active sub-arrays, the CBE nodes that are in active use, and an opaque WIDAR product-to-CBE mapping algorithm implemented by wcbe.
-The vysmaw system operates _via_ a broadcast by wcbe of spectral metadata to clients as the data are being processed by each wcbe process, allowing clients to receive data from any CBE process without prior knowledge of the mapping of WIDAR products to CBE processes.
-These broadcast messages provide sufficient metadata to identify not only the identity of the visibility spectrum, but also the "location" of the spectrum in the CBE.
+The vysmaw system operates _via_ a broadcast of signals by wcbe of spectral metadata and data location information to clients as the data are being processed by each wcbe process, allowing clients to receive data from any CBE process without prior knowledge of the mapping of WIDAR products to CBE processes.
+These signal messages provide sufficient metadata to identify not only the baseline, spectral window and stokes product of the visibility spectrum, but also the "location" of the spectrum in the CBE.
 Clients may then retrieve only those spectra which they require.

 The current vysmaw implementation is based on OpenFabrics Enterprise Distribution (OFED)/OpenFabrics Software (OFS), which provides access to RDMA (Remote Direct Memory Access) and kernel bypass send/receive features of the InfiniBand fabric available to the CBE cluster.
-Both the metadata broadcast and spectrum retrieval functions described in the preceding paragraph are implemented using features of OFS.
+Both the signal broadcast and spectrum retrieval functions described in the preceding paragraph are implemented using features of OFS.
 The use of these OFS features allows for efficient transfer of data over the fabric directly to the client library and